Eleas/IFF_ImageReader/README.md

 ### Limitations

 The library allows reading images, but does not yet write them.
-More obscure features are mostly unimplemented, and the list of planned features currently stands, in order, as follows: HAM8, support for IFF DEEP images, color cycling, Interlace flicker, a fold-out UI bar, CRT screen simulation, scanlines, pixel shape correction, copper bar changes, Sliced EHB, Sliced HAM, sprite-based drawing, aspect correction, and support for other graphical formats within the IFF domain (ANIM, PICS, ACBM...).
+More obscure features are mostly unimplemented, and the list of planned features currently stands, in order, as follows: color cycling, a Linux build, support for IFF DEEP images, Interlace flicker, a fold-out UI bar, CRT screen simulation, scanlines, pixel shape correction, copper bar changes, Sliced EHB, Sliced HAM, sprite-based drawing, aspect correction, and support for other graphical formats within the IFF domain (ANIM, PICS, ACBM...).

 More broadly, the library still cannot serialize to IFF or PNG, or write files according to a user based schema (for representing data in more compact form in custom projects).
 This is certainly in the pipeline, but the schedule is to be determined.

-Lastly, the project is Windows only at this time.
-CMake would be the logical choice going forward to change that, but as I have yet to migrate from Visual Studio, which I use and prefer, I'm unmotivated to the task of reworking the olcPixelGameEngine to get it to work on the most common Linux flavors, let alone install an OSX emulator to verify correctness on the Mac.
+At present, the build is Windows only.
+CMake would be the logical choice going forward to change that, but as I have yet to migrate from Visual Studio, which I use and prefer, While I plan on getting an Ubuntu version up and running, I'm unmotivated to the task of reworking the olcPixelGameEngine to get it performant on most common Linux flavors, let alone install an OSX emulator to verify correctness on the Mac.
 As all externalities are confined to the entry points, however, getting a port to a stable state should be a matter of hours for any reasonably competent programmer.

 ## Dependencies